What is Sulfuric Acid?

 4. Can you neutralize sulfuric acid with water?

 When you have a certain amount of (concentrated) sulphuric acid, you should pour it into a sodium hydroxide solution.
-The water will dilute and carry off some of the heat that the sodium carbonate or bicarbonate produces when it neutralizes the acid.
+The water will dilute and carry off some heat that the sodium carbonate or bicarbonate produces when it neutralizes the acid.

 5. Is sulfuric acid ionic or molecular?